Trade Policy

 Photograph: Container ship.
 Photo credit: Cuaderno de Cultura Cientifica.

-Resources on Trade Policy’s Impact on Labor
+Resources on Trade Policy

-Top Resources: Peter Zeihan, Agriculture After Globalization.
+Peter Zeihan, Agriculture After Globalization.
 Dairy West, Dec 16, 2020.
 A video presentation by geopolitical strategist Peter Zeihan to dairy industry professionals.
 Zeihan highlights why global trade is in decline largely because it was a construct of the U.S. post-WWII.
 Zeihan discusses cattle-specific factors between the U.S. and New Zealand, including land quality, labor, and climate change.
 Zeihan argues that Mexico’s population demographics indicate that their migration is unlikely to meet the needs of U.S. dairy farmers, and border crossing will decline just because of Mexico’s aging population; Central American migration is likely to be insufficient and politically difficult; Zeihan surprisingly suggests that the dairy industry lobby the State Department for war refugees as labor.
 This history and these stats highlight the importance of NAFTA and labor migration.

 General Resources: